 One day in Lille – Top things to do

 Tip from me: Those who don’t feel like walking can explore city of Lille on a 75-minute convertible coach tour by bus.
 It will show you all the best what the elegant city can offer and afterwards you can just go and have a drink or maybe visit some museums.
 We decided to discover Lille by foot though.

 When arriving at Lille Flanders Station the first beautiful sightseeing of Lille that you will discover will be the Place du Theatre.
 This is where you can start to absorb some of the Lille’s main sights.

 To recharge your batteries in the beginning of your day have a delightful breakfast at one of the cafés at the Place du Theatre.
-All of them look very charming and serve delightful croissants and coffee.
+All of them look very charming and serve famous French croissants and coffee.
 We stopped by We are ARA, which is not very traditional but still worth of visiting.

 Opera De Lille

 Take a quick look around at the Place du Theatre and you will discover Lille’s grand Neo-classical Opera House, officially inaugurated in 1923.
 The architecture and opera’s facade are pretty impressive, which has been designed originally by Lille architect Michael Joseph Lequeux but because of a fire accident in 1903 Opera de Lille has been redesigned by multiple architects.

 The best view of the city from Beffroi de Lille

 The symbol of Lille and also a must-do attraction is definitely the 104 metres high Beffroi de Lille or Belfry.
 You can climb over 100 steps to cherish the 360 degree view from the top of the UNESCO heritage site.
 On a clear day you can observe Mountains Flanders and the valley of the Lys.
 Try to buy ticket online and you will save 1,50€!